American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-Equities research analysts at StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Thursday.
-The firm set a “hold” rating on the stock.
+Analysts at StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Sunday.
+The brokerage set a “hold” rating on the stock.

-Separately, TheStreet downgraded shares of American Shared Hospital Services from a “c-” rating to a “d+” rating in a research report on Monday, May 1st.
+Separately, TheStreet lowered American Shared Hospital Services from a “c-” rating to a “d+” rating in a research note on Monday, May 1st.

 American Shared Hospital Services Company Profile